tejuscs/adb_azure/chat-with-your-data-using-genai/chat-with-your-data-using-genai.md

 ```
 <copy>
-select ai what are our total streams broken out by genre;
+SELECT AI what are our total streams broken out by genre;
 </copy>
 ```